 - A formal interview and/or other materials may be requested by the committee at its discretion.

 - The Admissions Committee will review all materials and will make a recommendation concerning admission to a program.

 Upon formal admission into the program, it is the Candidate's responsibility to meet with assigned Advisor and complete the following:

 - Degree Plan,

 After the completion of twelve (12) hours but before eighteen (18) hours of coursework:

 To meet candidacy requirements in the M.S.
-Higher Education Leadership program, the Candidates must complete the following:
+Leadership program, the Candidates must complete the following:

 - Have completed twelve (12) hours of coursework.

-- Have attained formal admission to the M.S. in Higher Education Leadership Program.
+- Have attained formal admission to the M.S. in Leadership Program.

 - Have a completed Degree Plan approved by the Advisor, Program Chair, and the Dean of the Graduate College on file.
 Any changes made in the Candidate's Degree Plan require prior written approval by the advisor and the Dean of the Graduate College.